 The lack of any structure to the upper kind of makes it an open case in terms of containment.
 If you’re light and not that shifty – these should be fine.
 However, if you play athletically – your foot might roll out of the footbed more than a few times.
 No joke.

 So, once again – extremely minimal, extremely orientated to specific playstyles.
+Or, Nikey cutting costs AND weight at the same time.
+You choose.

 The shoe’s upper is a full-on knit.
 There are shades of synthetic suede on the tongue as well.